bsumlin/PyMieScatt/docs/forward.rst

 	The diameter of the particle, in nanometers. asDict : bool, optional
-	If specified and set to True, returns the results as a dict.
+	If specified and set to True, returns the results as a dict. asCrossSection : bool, optional
+	If specified and set to True, returns the results as optical cross-sections with units of nm\ :sup:`2`.

    **Returns**

    qext, qsca, qabs, g, qpr, qback, qratio : float
-	The Mie efficencies described above. q : dict
+	The Mie efficencies described above. cext, csca, cabs, g, cpr, cback, cratio : float
+	If asCrossSection==True, :py:func:`RayleighMieQ` returns optical cross-sections.
+   q : dict
-	If asDict==True, :py:func:`RayleighMieQ` returns a dict of the above values with appropriate keys.
+	If asDict==True, :py:func:`RayleighMieQ` returns a dict of the above efficiencies with appropriate keys. c : dict
+	If asDict==True and asCrossSection==True, returns a dict of the above cross-sections with appropriate keys.

    For example, compute the Mie efficencies of a particle 50 nm in diameter with m = 1.33+0.01i, illuminated by λ = 870 nm: ::